Canon G1 X vs Nikon D90

 - Longer lasting: Gets more shots (850 versus 250) out of a single battery charge.

 - More heavily discounted: Has been around for much longer (launched in August 2008).

-If the count of individual advantages (bullet points above) is taken as a guide, the G1X comes out slightly ahead of the D90 (9 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G1X emerges as the winner of the contest (10 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G1 X and the Nikon D90 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.